-This toolkit will guide you through the range of free downloadable campaign materials, templates and expert advice on offer for you to use when recruiting staff as part of the 'Made with Care' campaign.
+This toolkit will guide you through the range of free downloadable campaign materials, templates, and expert advice on offer for you to use when recruiting staff.
 They're designed to be used by anyone, from a national organisation to an independent care provider or an individual employer.
 Resources cover a wide range of social care settings so you can find the right images for your organisation.
 They can be used at any time - not just within the campaign's live advertising periods.